-Huge storm hits California with damaging winds, heavy rains
+‘Bomb cyclone’ brings damaging winds, rain to California

-SAN FRANCISCO (AP) — Damaging winds and heavy rains hit California on Thursday, knocking out power to tens of thousands, causing flash flooding, and contributing to the deaths at least two people, including a child whose home was hit by a falling tree.
+SAN FRANCISCO (AP) — Damaging winds and heavy rains from a powerful “atmospheric river” pounded California on Thursday, knocking out power to tens of thousands, causing flash flooding, and contributing to the deaths of at least two people, including a child whose home was hit by a falling tree.

 Officials had ordered evacuations in a high-risk coastal area where mudslides killed 23 people in 2018 as the huge storm barreled into the state Wednesday.
 Authorities warned residents to hunker down at home in anticipation of flooded roads, toppled trees and other risks.